Static stretching isn’t just a warm-up exercise. It works on the muscles to improve strength and flexibility.

-The results from my MRI said that I had two muscular tears on my right leg and two inflamed bursae sacs (sacs that contain lubricating fluid between your joints) on the left leg in the same place as my muscular tears on the right.
+The results from my MRI said that I had two muscular tears on my right leg and two inflamed bursae on the left leg in the same place as my muscular tears on the right.

 I couldn’t dance for over a year, and the tears never really healed properly.
-I’ve never had the same range of motion again.
+I’ve never had the same range of motion since.

-Since this time, I’ve done research on how you should be stretching to promote longevity and healthy muscle function.
+Since this happened, I’ve done research on how you should stretch to promote longevity and healthy muscle function.
 I’m able to keep my muscles healthy, and I actually enjoy stretching now and don’t worry about hurting my muscles.